Short Rib and Sausage Ragu

 Cover with a lid & place into the oven to simmer gently, turning the ribs & stirring a few times throughout the cooking process, until the meat is very tender and falls off the bones, about 3 hours.

-Remove from the oven and carefully transfer the ribs to a clean plate.
+Remove them from the oven and carefully transfer them to a clean plate.
 When cool enough to handle, remove the meat from the bones and shred with fingers, discarding the fat and bones.

-Remove the grease from the top of the sauce if any.
 Return the shredded meat to the sauce in the Dutch oven.
 Bring the sauce to a simmer over low heat and stir in the vinegar.
 Taste and re-season with more vinegar, sea salt, and/or freshly cracked pepper, to taste.
-Serve over your cooked pasta of choice.
-Enjoy.

 Ingredients